 However, if the water is dirty and lacks light, turtles’ eyesight will reduce significantly.
 So, when you pet turtles, make sure the pond or tank water isn’t greasy.

 Well, their eyes produce mucus when they are in the water.
 It forms a protective layer and keeps their eyesight unharmed even in the water.
 Sometimes, the mucus is mistaken as their tears, but it’s not true.
-Also, if you notice sea turtles’ eyes full of mucus-like, it is crying, note that it isn’t true either.
+Also, if you notice sea turtles’ eyes are full of mucus-like, it is crying, note that it isn’t true either.

 Sea turtles put away the excess salts through mucus production that may look like tears sometimes.